top of page

 DSC_0651

-Request for Volunteers - Buckholt Wood, Monmouth Community Archaeological Dig
+Buckholt Wood, Monmouth - Community Archaeological Dig

-In June 2024, Churchill Archaeology organised and managed a community archaeological evaluation at the Iron Age Hilltop Enclosure in Buckholt Woods on behalf of Buckholt Bryngaer.
+In June 2024, Churchill Archaeology organised and managed a community archaeological evaluation at the Iron Age Hilltop Enclosure in Buckholt Woods on behalf of Buckholt Bryngaer CIC.
 It was funded by the National Lottery Heritage Fund.
 Prior to the dig, very little was known about the site, despite its designation as a scheduled monument.
 With assistance from Amgueddfa Cymru, Churchill Archaeology welcomed seventy-four participants over five days.

 During the dig it became clear that the enclosure was much more substantial than previously thought and is most likely a Hillfort.
 A local volunteer, who has been researching the area for 30 years, also revealed the location of a large Neolithic flint scatter on the neighbouring summit.
-First impressions suggest that this is a Neolithic Causewayed Enclosure and, if so, this extremely important and exciting.
+First impressions suggest that this is a Neolithic Enclosure and, if so, this extremely important and exciting.

 Mynydd Eglwysilan Common, Nelson, Caerphilly County Borough - Archaeological Evaluation